saintsal/diyventilators/README.md

 Based on where your team is best able to help, [you can pick ideas from the relevant stage of the design library](https://airtable.com/shrIHCO5Sm4SiAsx0) and try to progress them in your session, or work on your own ideas.

 **Step 3.
 Meet that group over a video call session**
 Don't waste time.
 Just jump on any kind of video call as a team and start working.
+(If you're having connection trouble, [whereby.com](http://whereby.com) is a fast video chat most people can access within a minute or so. )

-Ideally sessions are going to be 2-4 hours, but some may take a day.
+Ideally design sessions are going to be 2-4 hours, but some may take a day.
 Just make sure the session isn't longer than that because it's important to share your progress immediately after the session (so others can benefit and we all keep moving forward quickly.)

+At the beginning of each session, nominate a note-taker who will share your progress at the end of the session.

 To get an idea of this, [click here to see the submission form at the end of each session](https://airtable.com/shrIHCO5Sm4SiAsx0)